daycry/restserver/README.md

 ## Exceptions & block Invalid Attempts

-If you want to use some custom exception to use it as a failed request attempt and allow the blocking of that IP, you have to create the static method **getAuthorized**.
+If you want to use some custom exception to use it as a failed request attempt and allow the blocking of that IP, you have to create the static attribute **authorized**.

 If **authorized** is **false** the system increases by 1 the failed attempts by that IP.
 Example: